 Prior to filling the sewer and starting testing, the Contractor shall request the Consultant to coordinate a preliminary inspection of the maintenance holes with the Region.
 The inspection will be conducted to confirm that the sewer, maintenance holes, benching, required cover and all appurtenances are installed correctly and in accordance with the Contract Drawings.
 Any deficiencies identified by the Region shall be corrected immediately.
 Filling and testing shall not commence until written approval is provided by the Region.

 The leakage at the end of the test period shall not exceed the maximum allowable calculated for the test section.
-Allowable leakage shall be calculated as 0.0375 litres/millimetre diameter/100 metres of pipe sewer/hour.
+Allowable leakage shall be calculated as 0.0375 litres/millimetre diameter/100 meters of pipe sewer/hour.

 410.07.16.04.03 Low Pressure Air Testing is amended by the addition of the following: